anandkumar/jquery-smooth-scroll/readme.txt

 == Description ==

-This plugin makes your anchor text to smooth scroll adds a smooth scroll to top feature/link in the lower-right corner of long pages.
-Appears after a set scrolling point and hides after scrolling near the top.
+This plugin makes your anchor links to scroll smooth and adds a scroll to top button in the lower-right corner of long pages.
+The scroll to top button appears after some scrolling and hides automatically reaching top.
 This plugin is based on cudazi's plugin "Scroll to Top", and you may use this plugin if you need "Scroll to top" feature.

 = Features include: =
-* Smooth Scrolling for all anchor texts.
+* Smooth Scroll for all anchor links.
 * A back to top button on right hand side.
+* Support RTL
 * No unnecessary menu item in WordPress Dashboard.
 * Easy customization with some css/js code edit.
 * All CSS and JS files are compressed to score high in Google Page Speed score.